mybigday/react-native-external-display/docs/IOSMultipleScenes.md

 - Create Window by click app icon on dock, then click the top-left `+` button
 - Call the `resumeMainScene(options)` method, you can also check the status by `isMainSceneActive()` method

+## Case: No main scene (Multi-window app)

-For a multi-window app with exactly the same layout, maybe you can close the main scene forever (Use `closeScene` method or custom configuration), and make the root of the main app is composed of multiple `<ExternalDisplay>`.
+For a multi-window app with exactly the same layout, maybe you can close the main scene forever (Use `closeScene` method or custom configuration), and make the root of the main app is composed of multiple `<ExternalDisplay>`:

+- Edit `AppDelegate.mm`: Use `noMainScene:NO` (`UISceneConfiguration * configuration = [RNExternalAppDelegateUtil application:application configurationForConnectingSceneSession:connectingSceneSession options:options noMainScene:YES];`) so it will not create the main scene to show the root view.
+- Make sure your app can automatically create new scene & render views by `<ExternalDisplay>`.

+Example is WIP.

 ## Test multiple scenes on iPad simulator